aws-solutions-library-samples/guidance-for-aws-sustainability-insights-framework/typescript/packages/connectors/clean-rooms/README.md

 175,2022-01-04
 ```

-Make sure that you can run query above successfully as an AWS Clean Rooms [member](https://docs.aws.amazon.com/clean-rooms/latest/userguide/create-membership.html) in a [collaboration](https://docs.aws.amazon.com/clean-rooms/latest/userguide/create-collaboration.html), you need to specify the membershipId when triggering the pipeline execution.

-### Step 2: Configuring the pipeline
+### Step 3: Defining the pipeline

-In this step we will be creating a pipeline that will run `StartProtectedQuery` in AWS CleanRooms and store the results as Activities.
+In this step we will be creating a pipeline that will query Clean Rooms to retrieve the requested activity data for processing.
+Some points of interest:

+- `connectorConfig.input[0].parameters.query` represents the query from the previous step.
+As part of this we are defining `#dateTo` and `#dateFrom` parameters which we can inject the value to filter the data returned at point of execution.
+- `transformer.parameters` represents the columns being returned from the query.

 ```http request
 POST /pipelines